crossroadsfpga/enso/frontend/README.md

 ```bash
 pip3 install -e .
 ```
-To run Norman pktgen you also need to have the `capinfos` command installed in the machine you want to use to generate packets.
+To run the EnsōGen packet generator you also need to have the `capinfos` command installed in the machine you want to use to generate packets.

 On Ubuntu (or other Debian-based system) run:
 ```bash